MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-packaged-apps.md

 ---
-title: Windows App SDK deployment guide for fx-dependent packaged apps
+title: Windows App SDK deployment guide for fx-dependent MSIX-packaged apps
-description: This article provides instructions for deploying packaged apps that use the Windows App SDK. ms.topic: article ms.date: 05/21/2021
+description: This article provides guidance about deploying framework-dependent MSIX-packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK. ms.topic: article ms.date: 04/04/2022
 keywords: windows win32, windows app development, Windows App SDK ms.author: stwhi
 author: stevewhims
 ms.localizationpriority: medium
 ---

-# Windows App SDK deployment guide for fx-dependent packaged apps
+# Windows App SDK deployment guide for fx-dependent MSIX-packaged apps

-This article provides guidance about deploying framework-dependent [MSIX](/windows/msix)-packaged apps that use the Windows App SDK.
+This article provides guidance about deploying framework-dependent MSIX-packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK.

-By default, when you create a project using one of the [WinUI 3 templates in Visual Studio](..\winui\winui3\winui-project-templates-in-visual-studio.md) that are provided with the Windows App SDK extension for Visual Studio, your project is configured to build the app into an MSIX package using either single-project MSIX (see [Package your app using single-project MSIX](/windows/apps/windows-app-sdk/single-project-msix)) or a Windows Application Packaging project (see [Set up your desktop application for MSIX packaging in Visual Studio]](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net)).
+By default, when you create a project using one of the [WinUI 3 templates in Visual Studio](..\winui\winui3\winui-project-templates-in-visual-studio.md) that are provided with the Windows App SDK extension for Visual Studio, your project is configured to build the app into an MSIX package using either single-project MSIX (see [Package your app using single-project MSIX](/windows/apps/windows-app-sdk/single-project-msix)) or a Windows Application Packaging project (see [Set up your desktop application for MSIX packaging in Visual Studio](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net)).
 For more info about configuring this project to build an MSIX package for your app, see [Package a desktop or UWP app in Visual Studio](/windows/msix/package/packaging-uwp-apps).
 After you build an MSIX package for your app, you have several options for deploying it to other computers.
 For more information, see [Manage your MSIX deployment](/windows/msix/desktop/managing-your-msix-deployment-overview).

 > [!IMPORTANT]
 > Before configuring your app for deployment, and to learn more about the dependencies your packaged app takes when it uses the Windows App SDK, see [Deployment architecture for the Windows App SDK](deployment-architecture.md).
 These dependencies include the *framework*, *main*, and *singleton* packages, which are all signed and published by Microsoft.